macwu1992/nand2tetris/notes/Unit4.md

 ### A-instruction (Addressing)
 Example: @21
 Sets A register to 21.
-The binary value of the symbol is 0 000000000000001 The value is 15-bit, while the 16th bit is the op code, which mean it is A-instruction or C-instruction.
+The binary value of the symbol is 0 000000000010101 The value is contained in last 15-bit, while the 16th bit is the op code, which mean it is A-instruction or C-instruction.

 //Set RAM[100] to -1
 @100 // A=100